Polyester Plate Lithography SEARCH THE SITE

 GEORGE ROBERTS developed Polyester Plate Lithography, a new and nontoxic form of lithographic printing while he was Professor of Printmaking at Boise State University.
-George sadly died in 2001.
+George sadly died of cancer in 2001.

 Lindsey Strawn rolling up a pronto plate, Columbia College Chicago.